media-studio/media-studio.github.io/index.md

-## If You have any questions related to our app, please contact us.<br>
+## If you have any questions related to our app, please contact us.<br>
 ## Email: dev_zgm@outlook.com